isomerpages/mlaw-corp/_covid19/02-C-OTPs-and-S-and-P-agreements.md

 *	If you have been affected by COVID-19, and are unable to make the payments due under your S&P Agreement / AFL, we would encourage you to work together with the developer to reach a mutually acceptable solution.
 A long-term solution will give all parties a better chance to recover from the impact of COVID-19.
 Such mutually acceptable solutions can include partial payments.

-*	If you cannot reach an agreement and would like to prevent the developer from terminating the S&P Agreement / AFL, you may serve a Notification for Relief on the developer, who is then prohibited from terminating the S&P Agreement / AFL or suing you during the prescribed period (i.e. up to <a href="#31Decnote">31 December 2020</a>).
+*	If you cannot reach an agreement and would like to prevent the developer from terminating the S&P Agreement / AFL, you may serve a Notification for Relief on the developer, who is then prohibited from terminating the S&P Agreement / AFL or suing you during the prescribed period (i.e. up to <a href="#31Decnote">31 March 2021</a>).

 *	In the event of a dispute over whether there is an inability to meet your payment obligations, or whether that inability is materially caused by COVID-19, either party may make an application for an Assessor’s determination.
 The Assessor will seek to achieve an outcome that is just and equitable in the circumstances.
 Please click on this link for further information on the application process and the relevant forms.

 **13. Do I have to pay the accrued missed payments once the prescribed period is over?**

 *	Yes.
-Your payment obligations continue to accrue during the relief period, and may be enforced after <a href="#31Decnote">31 December 2020</a>.
+Your payment obligations continue to accrue during the relief period, and may be enforced after <a href="#31Decnote">31 March 2021</a>.

 *	The Act seeks to temporarily prohibit the developer from terminating the S&P Agreement / AFL during the relief period.